City tournament semifinal: Manual edges Crispus Attucks

 Indianapolis Emmerich Manual High School sophomore Wilanta Hankston (20) slam dunks the ball during the first half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.

-Indianapolis Emmerich Manual High School sophomore Wilanta Hankston (20) reacts after a slam dunk during the first half of an IHSAA high school basketball game Saturday, Jan.
+Indianapolis Emmerich Manual High School sophomore Thomas Waldon (20) reacts after a slam dunk during the first half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.

 Indianapolis Crispus Attucks High School senior Teyon Scanlan (2) drives the ball into the Indianapolis Emmerich Manual High School defense during the first half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.